 If the taste and cost benefits of a wood grill sound appealing, the next step is to choose the grill that will best meet your needs.
 One of the main things to consider is size, based both on the space you have available and the production needs of your kitchen.
 Wood grills come in a variety of sizes to meet those needs.
 Other considerations can include warranty options, budget, and individual features.

 Thanks to removable grates, ash boxes, and doors, cleaning out your grill and its components is a piece of cake.
-Stainless steel exteriors are also easy to clean and maintain.
+Wood burning grills with stainless steel exteriors are also easy to clean and maintain.
 Always follow instructions in the owner’s manual for deeper cleaning and maintenance.

 To purchase a commercial wood burning grill or ask questions to help guide you through the purchasing process, check out Champion Tuff Grills today!